scrubgay/scrubgay.github.io/markdowns/index.md

 # Welcome!

 My name's Renz and I use they/them pronouns.
-Here's what I'm up to as of Spring 2024:
+Here's what I'm up to as of Summer 2024:

 - graduate research assistanting at the [Shimberg Center for Housing Studies](https://shimberg.ufl.edu) 👾
 - master's studenting in the University of Florida's [Urban and Regional Planning](https://dcp.ufl.edu/urp) program 🐊
+- heirs property intern at [LISC Jacksonville](https://www.lisc.org/jacksonville/)
 - walking, running, biking, botanizing, gardening, coding, and writing 🚶🏽‍♂️🌻✍🏽

 <figure>